 UEFA President Michel Platini is anticipating a magnificent week of football at Wembley in London – a "marvellous venue" – to bring UEFA EURO 2020 to an unforgettable climax.

 UEFA President Michel Platini and the president of the English Football Association (FA) Greg Dyke are confident that London – a football stronghold with such a proud history in the game – will stage a final phase to remember at UEFA EURO 2020.

-The UEFA Executive Committee unanimously chose the English capital to stage the semi-finals and final of European national team football's flagship competition in six years' time.
-The setting of Wembley Stadium is considered as a special venue for what will doubtless be a unforgettable climax to the 'EURO for Europe' in 13 cities across the continent.
+The UEFA Executive Committee unanimously chose the English capital to stage three group games, one round of 16 tie, the semi-finals and final of European national team football's flagship competition in six years' time.
+The setting of Wembley Stadium is considered as a special venue for what will doubtless be a unforgettable climax to the 'EURO for Europe' in 12 cities across the continent.

 "[UEFA EURO 2020] is an idea that I put in place some years ago," Michel Platini told media in Geneva.
 "I absolutely wanted the last week to be a week of national team football.
 I also wanted this competition to take place throughout Europe, and you saw today that it will go from east to west.